odumosuo/insurance_prediction/README.md

 The results of this investigation can inform best practices in constructing machine learning models in the future and highlight lifestyle practices that individuals can modify to reduce their insurance expenses.

 ## How to Run
-To execute the project, ensure that all files are in the same directory, and then run the pyhton script master_script.py
+To execute the project, ensure that all files are in the same directory, and then run the python script master_script.py

 ## Features
 Health insurance premiums